awslabs/mountpoint-s3/doc/TROUBLESHOOTING.md

 ## Deleting file

-In order to delete files using Mountpoint user need to enable it using `--allow-delete` CLI flag.
-To know more about the behaviour of file deletion, please visit [Delete Semantics](https://github.com/awslabs/mountpoint-s3/blob/main/doc/SEMANTICS.md#deletes)
-Without the flag, if a customer tries to delete, for example test-file.txt, they will get the following error:
+If a customer tries to delete a file using Mountpoint (without `--allow-delete` CLI flag), for example test-file.txt, they will get the following error:

 ```
 $ rm test-file.txt